Alexx1105/MacStatApp/README.md

 ---

 Feel free to contribute to this project by submitting issues or pull requests.
-I'm also all ears for advice regarding troubleshooting some of the mentioned challenges and invite more experienced devs to contact me.
+I'm also all ears for advice regarding troubleshooting some of the mentioned challenges and invite more experienced devs to reach out!
 Contact me here:3 alexh2877@gmail.com

 ---